|Publisher||Lerner Publishing Group|

 Author: Lesléa Newman

-Lesléa Newman is the author of more than sixty books for readers of all ages.
-Her awards include an American Library Association Honor and a Sydney Taylor Book Award.
+Leslea Newman has created 80 books for readers of all ages.
+Her awards include two National Jewish Book Awards, the Massachusetts Book Award, and the Sydney Taylor Body-of-Work Award.
 She lives in Holyoke, Massachusetts.

 Illustrator: Amy Husband

 Amy Husband graduated from Liverpool School of Art with a B.A. in Graphic Art.
 Based in York, England, she loves illustrating children's books as well as drinking tea and eating biscuits.